kubeovn/docs/docs/guide/eip-snat.en.md

 kubectl annotate pod pod-gw ovn.kubernetes.io/routed-
 ```

+When the EIP or SNAT takes into effect, the `ovn.kubernetes.io/routed` annotation will be added back.

 ## Advanced Configuration

 Some args of `kube-ovn-controller` allow for advanced configuration of SNAT and EIP: